rfeinman/pyBPL/README.md

 # pyBPL
 Python implementation of BPL for omniglot, using PyTorch.
-Not yet operational.
+Not yet fully operational.

 ## Setup